NateEag/how-i-code/content/data-preservation.rst

 even if the storage medium is in perfect condition.
 The archive's discoverer may not have a computer.
 If they do, they are still unlikely to be able to read the stored data.
-Bytes are still bytes, and meaning is in the eye of the interpreter.
+Bytes are still bytes, and meaning is in the eye of the beholder.
 A digital archive is just a set of ones and zeroes that could be interpreted an infinite number of ways.

 Is hardware needed to read the medium, as with an optical disk?
 If so, is there